Malay styles and titles: Tun

-The Tun title has existed in Malaysian society for hundreds of years.
+The Tun title has existed in Malay traditional society for hundreds of years.
 In ancient times, Tun was an honorific title used by noble people of royal lineage, inherited by the male descendants.
 Over time, the Tun title has become a title conferred by the Yang di-Pertuan Agong to the most-deserving recipient who has highly contributed to the nation.

 Tun is the most senior federal title awarded to recipients of either the Seri Maharaja Mangku Negara (Grand Commander of the Order of the Defender of the Realm) (SMN) or Seri Setia Mahkota (Grand Commander of the Order of Loyalty to the Crown of Malaysia) (SSM).
 However, the SMN and SSM are not the highest federal awards, ranking fourth and fifth, respectively.
 There may not be more than 25 (SMN) and 35 (SSM) living holders of each of these awards respectively at any one time.
 The title for the wife of a Tun is called Toh Puan.
-The recipients and their wives are then bestowed with the style of Yang Amat Berbahagia or (The Most Felicitous).
+The recipients and their wives are then bestowed with the style of Yang Amat Berbahagia or (The Most Honourable).